 3) Disadvantages of a four-day week may come with a price

-Much of the enthusiasm for the 4-day workweek appears to stem from the apparent benefit of having one extra day off.
+Much of the enthusiasm for the four-day workweek appears to stem from the apparent benefit of having one extra day off.
 That extra day off comes at a cost.
 Would employees' reactions to a new "ten-hour workday" be as joyful if polled?

 In France, employees in a four-day workweek experiment ended up working the same hours as before.
 The only difference?
 The company had to pay overtime - an overhead additional cost.
 A study finds that employees working on a compressed schedule also had higher levels of absenteeism in comparison to traditional work schedules.